vivekbangare/helmcharts/README.md

 # Helm Charts Repository
 This repository contains a collection of Helm charts for deploying applications and services in a Kubernetes cluster.
-Helm is a package manager for Kubernetes that simplifies the deployment and management of applications.
+Helm is a package manager for Kubernetes that simplifies the deployment and management of applications..

 ## Usage